Day Resource Center Services

 Caring case managers work with clients to develop goals with timelines and action steps to help guide clients in their journey.
 Clients are linked with resources and other services in the community to assist them in improving their situation.
 Case managers may submit referrals to other agencies or help the client navigate social services systems to meet their needs.

 Patterns we develop often prevent us from growing emotionally and becoming safe and stable.
 Guided by caring counselors, Empowerment Groups offer mental and emotional support to clients facing tough circumstances.
 If you find yourself needing to talk and connect with other women, give our Empowerment Groups a try.
-Groups meet weekly at 1 pm on Mondays and 10 am Thursdays.
+Groups meet weekly at 1 pm on Mondays and 10:30am on Wednesdays.

 Clients have access to our computer lab to conduct housing and employment searches and complete other activities that may help them improve their situation.
 Our computer lab is open Monday-Thursday from 9am-3pm.
 A maximum capacity of 5 clients is allowed at this time.
 Clients will be limited to 1 hour if others are waiting.